 Dr. Joseph Spagna is the director of the Biology Track and a Professor of Biology.
 His research interests include systematics, evolution, and biomechanics of arthropods.
-Students in Dr. Spagna's lab use high-speed video, movement analysis, genetics, and computer modeling to figure out how spiders and ants have evolved to move the ways they do.
+Students in Dr. Spagna's lab use high-speed video, movement analysis, genetics, and computer modeling to figure out how spiders and ants have evolved to move in the ways they do.
+We are not limited to ants and spiders, and have also worked with a variety of insects and plants.